petofer/openshift-keycloak-cartridge/README.md

 	rhc app create keycloak http://cartreflect-claytondev.rhcloud.com/github/keycloak/openshift-keycloak-cartridge

+By default the gear will use the H2 database, but if you add the MySQL or PostgreSQL add-on gears those will be used instead.

+For MySQL create the gear with:

+	rhc app create keycloak http://cartreflect-claytondev.rhcloud.com/github/keycloak/openshift-keycloak-cartridge mysql-5.5

+For PostgreSQL create the gear with:

+	rhc app create keycloak http://cartreflect-claytondev.rhcloud.com/github/keycloak/openshift-keycloak-cartridge postgresql-9.2

+For MongoDB create the gear with:

+	rhc app create keycloak http://cartreflect-claytondev.rhcloud.com/github/keycloak/openshift-keycloak-cartridge mongodb-2.4

 It will take a few minutes to build, so be patient.

 ## Thanks to the following: